markusrothe/markusrothe.github.io/_posts/2019-03-17-FIRE-4-Creating-a-window.md

         .WillOnce(Return(true));
 {% endhighlight %}

 This line sets an expectation on our mock object.
-We expect that the function `ShouldClose()`, will be called twice.
+We expect that the function `ShouldClose()` will be called twice.
 In the first call, we configure it to return `false`.
 In the second call we make it return `true`.
 Note that we do two things here: We *expect* the function to be called twice, but we *configure* it to do something when it is called.
 The fact that it returns true or false is not a check that we assert on, but something that we want the mock to do.